-Writer covering pop culture, health, and tech.
-Bylines: The Guardian, Washington Post, Glamour, Mental Health Today, and more. email@example.com
+Writer covering pop culture, books, and bodies.
+Bylines include The Guardian, The Washington Post, Glamour, Vice, and Mental Health Today.

 As I grew up, I didn’t relate to the way marriage was usually presented, in real life and in pop culture: as aspirational, a source of validation and the only way to escape loneliness.

 If you could abandon all expectation of professional ethics, it was thrilling to watch...
 Then came series two, and the prognosis was bleak.

 From "Fat Monica" in Friends to Patty in the new Netflix comedy Insatiable, it's time for TV shows and films to put away the fat suit.

 Perhaps today she would be offered a wider variety of roles, have the ability to produce her own material or subvert her image using YouTube, to become the star instead of the sidekick.

 At that moment, the show establishes its worldview: Fat people deserve self-esteem, too.
 That might not sound subversive, but if you’ve lived and watched TV as a fat person, particularly a woman, you know that it is.

 Another silly American idea, you might be thinking, like compressing marshmallows into a jar and calling it sandwich spread, or teasing Kim Jong-un about his nuclear capability.
 But it’s taken hold internationally, too.

 After decades of erasure, the tide is turning in terms of how people with chronic illnesses are depicted in pop culture—and not a moment too soon.